 Method Member Services - Contact Information

 CALL (800) 424-4509

 Calls to this number are free.
-7 days a week, $8 \text{ a.m.} - 8 \text{ p.m.}$, local time (hours may vary per open enrollment)
+October 1 - March 31, 8 a.m. - 8 p.m. local time, 7 days a week.
+From April 1 - September 30, Monday - Friday, 8 a.m. - 8 p.m. local time.
+Please note that our automated phone system may answer your call during weekends and holidays from April 1 to September 30

 Member Services also has free language interpreter services available for non-English speakers.

 TTY 711

 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.

 Calls to this number are free.

 The National Relay is available 24 hours a day, 7 days a week.

 FAX (310) 507-6186

 WRITE Molina Healthcare of Arizona Attn: Medicare Member Services 5055 E. Washington Street Suite 210 Phoenix, AZ 85034

 WEBSITE MolinaHealthcare.com/Medicare